Maksim-jmb/agent2/README.md

 Utility toggle buttons are on the left side of the screen: All, RR -not used anymore, Party, ActionBars, UI - not used
 Toggle: Mouse1 on, MouseWheel off

-Party Buttons are the only functioning ones atm besides the toggles - they overlay my party frames
+Party Buttons are the only functioning ones atm besides the toggles - they overlay half of my party frames - using Clique atm on the other half.
 Mouse1 - focus toon
 Mouse2:  1st btn - toggle on RR for relaygroup party.
 2nd btn - toggle on RR ranged group.
 3rd button - disable RR.
 4rth btn - toggle on RR mouse2 all
 MouseWheel: RR Disable
+Driving with my healer in Slot2 - GHK for slot2 also kicks it back to vfx view/rr disable

 Relaygroups are base on 5man group 2 melee 3 ranged - RR party, ranged, mouse2 groupings.